What Do Veterinary Technicians Do? (Certified Vet Techs & Vet Tech Instructors Weigh In)

 For the most part, you need a degree to be a vet tech.
 While there are many skills that can be learned on the job, you need knowledge in animal anatomy and physiology, biology, medical nursing, pharmacology, medical math, and more that you may not be able to learn on your own.

 Additionally, many states require vet techs be licensed or registered in order to work.
 Part of that licensing includes relevant, recognized education.
 The only states that don’t require vet techs to be licensed, registered, or certified are Massachusetts, Colorado, Connecticut, Florida, Minnesota, New Hampshire, New Jersey, Rhode Island, Vermont, and Wyoming.
-However, professionals in the industry are pushing for licensing to be required in states that currently don’t limit who can work as a vet tech, so in the next few years, even these states could have specific requirements in place.
+Professionals are even working to make it easier for those who are licensed in multiple states to obtain licensure in other states.

 How to get an RVT, CVT, or LVT designation